4sp1r3/nigel/timesheet.md

 # Timesheet

+## Tues Jun 9 (6hrs)

+* dynamic numbers of adfs finally
+* drawing dynamic numbers of adfs
+* mating across adfs (but not rpb's yet)
+* score by number of nodes called during a run (rather than just count of nodes total)

+## Sat Jun 6 (2hrs)

+* did the last of the refactoring to remove the deap toolbox in favour of regular python. still 2 adfs, and should be clear path now to implement dynamic adfs.

 ## Fri Jun 5 (7hrs)

 * still hacking away trying to inject Kosa style ADF's into DEAP.
 Calling it "KosaTree" :-) for now.